 - Bring a map or download some kind of offline maps.
 Google Maps didn’t work for me there.

 Along with being flat, it has tons of little alleys and backstreets that are totally worth exploring.
-Just spend a day or afternoon wandering around with no real plan, just seeing and doing as you happen upon it.
+Just spend a day or afternoon or four days wandering around with no real plan, just seeing and doing as you happen upon it.
 This can be a lot of fun and much less stressful.
 I would just save your hostel or something on Google Maps to help get back, just in case.
 Though, there are 7-11’s everywhere and they all have free wifi, so that’s helpful.

 - If you get hopelessly lost, spring for a taxi to get back if you’re really worried.
 It may be pricey, but it’s worth it to not lose your mind or end up freezing.